A Complete Guide to the Gap Selling Framework

 From there, all interactions focus on closing the gap by diagnosing problems and presenting solutions.

-Current state represents where things are right now.
+The current state represents where things are right now.
 Here, sellers focus on understanding the prospect’s business environment, the problems and challenges they’re dealing with, and the impact of those problems on the business—and on the prospect’s emotional state.

 How much will it cost to make the change?
 What kind of effort is involved?
 And are those costs even worth it?
 The bigger the gap, the easier it’ll be to prove the value of making that change.